Overview of Illinois Taxes

 |Year||Median Household Income|

 If you have more than one job, you’ll need to split your allowances between your jobs.
-Say you have two jobs.
+Let's say you have two jobs.
 You can’t claim the same allowances with more than one employer in a single tax year.
-So, you could divide your allowances between the two jobs on the W-4 you give to each employer.
-Alternatively, you could claim all your allowances with one job and none with the other.
-If you double-claim allowances while holding more than one job you’ll owe more money at tax time.
+An alternative is to divide your allowances between the two jobs on the Form IL-W-4 you give to each employer, or you could claim all your allowances with one job and none with the other.
+If you double-claim allowances while holding more than one job, you’ll owe more money at tax time.

 How You Can Affect Your Illinois Paycheck